 How Can Companies Tell it Is Time for Automated Data Collection?

 Since manufacturing organizations work in distinct industries, each company needs to look at its specific needs.
-However, there are some tell-tale indicators that will clearly show manufacturers that it's time to implement and automated data capture solution.
-An RFgen Software white paper, called "The Data Collection Software Buyer's Guide," outlines several of the considerations that companies need to make when assessing their manufacturing workflows.
-First, it's important to think about the productivity of the workforce.
-Manual, paper-based systems for data collection are regularly error prone and end up causing inaccuracies to be entered into the organization's enterprises resource planning software.
+However, there are some tell-tale indicators that will clearly show manufacturers that it’s time to implement and automate data capture solutions.
+An RFgen Software white paper, called “The Ultimate Supply Chain Mobility Buyer’s Guide,” outlines several of the considerations that companies need to make when assessing their manufacturing workflows.
+First, it’s important to think about the productivity of the workforce.
+Manual, paper-based systems for data collection are regularly error-prone and end up causing inaccuracies to be entered into the organization’s enterprise resource planning software.

-Another major issue is the fact that data generated in today's manufacturing environments is growing rapidly.
-For instance, IDC research cited in the RFgen Software white paper shows that data storage requirements in an average-sized businesses increased by 40 to 50 percent in 2007.
-Roughly 5 years later, that number is dwarfed.
+Another major issue is the fact that data generated in today’s manufacturing environments is growing rapidly.
+For instance, IDC research cited in the RFgen Software white paper shows that data storage requirements in an average-sized business increased by 40% to 50% in 2007.
+Roughly five years later, that number is dwarfed.
 ZDnet, again citing data from IDC, indicated the amount of digital data around the world reached 2,837 exabytes in 2012.
 For scale, one exabyte is equal to 1 billion gigabytes.
-Capture and storage systems need to be not only powerful, but flexible as well to help organizations keep track of all the information.
+Capture and storage systems need to be not only powerful but flexible as well to help organizations keep track of all the information.

 Finally, technology costs have steadily declined.
 So, one of the major barriers to acquiring automated data collection systems and adjusting the information technology infrastructure is eroding as time passes.
 The cost of tools like RFID tags has come down significantly over the past several years.
 Hardware, including computers and servers, have also become more affordable and powerful, meaning manufacturing organizations have the chance to make their data management systems function more efficiently.